RESOURCE LIST

 Moog DFAM

-A semi-modular drum machine/percussion synthesizer.
+A semi-modular percussion / drum machine synthesizer.
 Whereas the Mother-32 is great for leads and basslines, DFAM is better suited for sequences of percussive sounds and noisy textures.

 Erica Synths Pico System III